Food, food, glorious food!

 You’ll find that in their meals, they emphasize a plant-based eating approach, loaded with vegetables and healthy fats, including olive oil and omega-3 fatty acids from fish.

 Fun-Spanish-food-fact: in Mexico, a tortilla is a cornmeal flatbread but in Spain, it’s a potato omelet!
+Indeed, some food names may be the same but mean completely different things.
+But if you are still a fan of Mexican tortillas, you should definitely visit Mexico for the individual dishes.

 What makes Spanish cuisine special?